wp-plugins/popup-express/readme.txt

 A popup lightbox can be a great way to grow your email list.
 Try it today.

+The popup lightbox is not like the harsh new window popup or alert.
+The popup lightbox is elegant.
+It projects an image of quality to your visitors.

 ###Upgrade
 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>